Agoric/documentation/main/zoe/guide/contract-requirements.md

     };
 ```

-If you study other contracts, you'll see that they all have this basic format.
+If you study other contracts, you'll see they all have this basic format.
 Depending
 on their goals, they may do additional bookkeeping, or try to find compatible terms
 between multiple offers, or create new assets to order.